-So you want to become an Emergency Services Officer (ESO) medic in the mines, but maybe you aren’t quite sure where to start, or which qualifications are needed to be eligible to apply.
+So you want to become an Emergency Services Officer (ESO) in the mines, although maybe you aren’t quite sure where to start, or which qualifications are needed to be eligible to apply.

 The basic entry level qualifications are:

-The industry is moving towards a preference in the Diploma of Paramedical Science qualification as it provides a much more in-depth knowledge of emergency prehospital medical care.
-The Diploma will equip you with all the knowledge to perform patient assessments, provide advanced health care/life support and also transport services to patient who may require moving to a hospital or to a waiting aircraft.
+The industry is moving towards a preference in the Diploma of Emergency Health Care qualification as it provides more in-depth knowledge of emergency pre-hospital medical care.
+The diploma will equip you with the knowledge to perform patient assessments, provide advanced health care/life support and also transport services to patient who may require moving to a hospital or to a waiting aircraft.

-In the video above, Nathan Siedel explains that the Australian Paramedical College Diploma “Is very relevant to the industry” as is helped him secure a role as ESO at Billabong Gold Mines.
+In the video, Nathan Siedel (ex APC graduate), explains how Australian Paramedical College diploma “is very relevant to the industry”, because it helped him secure a role as and ESO at Billabong Gold Mines in Western Australia.